JhaAstha/mood-based-music-player/README.md

-Features
+Features of this player:-

 .
 Mood-based music playback

 .
 Random song selection for variety

 .
 One-key music stop option (s)

 .
 Works with local MP3 files (offline)

 .
 Extendable to AI-based face or voice emotion detection

- Technologies Used are as listed below
+ Technologies that are Used :-